With eLearning playing an increasingly vital role in business success, finding the right eLearning development company becomes a crucial first step.

 Issue an eLearning Development Request for Proposal (RFP).
 Your RFP will provide prospective vendors with a scope of work (SOW).
 Upon receiving the RFP, the vendor will respond with a technical solution and a cost proposal for providing that solution.

 Conduct in-person or virtual vendor presentations.
 Once you have reviewed RFP responses, you will likely find two or three candidates have moved to the front of the pack.
 In order to make a more informed final decision, invite those vendor “finalists” to present their capabilities and proposed solution.
 In addition to getting a more complete sense of each finalist’s solution, this will be a great opportunity to get a sense of mutual chemistry.

 Evaluate and select the eLearning development vendor.
 After checking references, this structured and impartial process will often reveal a clear winner.
 Sometimes, though, you must find a way to score the vendor proposals and presentations to make your final selection.

 Settle contract terms and conditions, and refine eLearning development scope of work (SOW), budget, and timeline.
 Usually, the scope of work as initially outlined in the RFP evolves over the course of the vendor selection process.
 This will require the vendor to alter their proposal to meet your redefined need.
 Legal terms can be added to the final proposal to form a contract.

 Kick Off the Project.
 Having followed this defined selection process and issued a good eLearning development request for proposal with a clear scope of work, you and your vendor partner will both have a clear understanding of what’s expected to be successful.
 The project kickoff will serve as your first step together toward creating valuable eLearning courses.

-Once you have your selection process defined, you might want to download our RFI template and our RFP template to expedite your search for an eLearning development company.
+Once you have your selection process defined, you might want to download our RFP template to expedite your search for an eLearning development company.
 Or, if you have any questions, email us or give us a call.